wandb.apis.public.Artifact

 )

-Verify that the actual contents of an artifact at a specified directory
+Verify that the actual contents of an artifact match the manifest.

 NOTE: References are not verified.